Escape door terminal - Escape door control

 Why is escape door control necessary?

 Within a building there are several potential risk factors and sources of danger for people present.
-These include, for example: fires, smoke or escaping gas.
-But Japanese crowds of people due to a threat or danger are also potential risk factors
+These include, for example: fires, smoke or escaping gas, crowds of people due to a threat or danger are also potential risk factors.

 Persons must be able to get out of the danger zone into safety as quickly as possible in an emergency.
 The door control centre, also known as the escape door terminal or rescue door control unit, ensures safe escape and rescue routes through the building to the assembly point in an emergency.